Galerie Richard

 A referential essay by Jean-Claude Le Gouic on Rainer GROSS’s paintings published by la critique.org

+Jean-Luc and Takako Richard are very pleased to announce that they represent Monique van Genderen, based in Los Angeles and La Jolla.
+Van Genderen’s work traverses material and conceptual experimentations in abstraction.
 Her works are in the following collections: Le Consortium Dijon, France, Los Angeles Museum of Contemporary Art, the Albertina Museum, Vienna, Museum of Contemporary Art in San Diego and the GSA arts in Architecture program for the new Federal Courthouse in Harrisburg, PA.
-She is notably represented by Vielmetter Los Angeles Gallery and Miles Mc Enery Gallery in New-York.
-She will be exhibiting for the second time in France with Galerie Richard, after her 2005 show at Consortium in Dijon.
+She is represented by Vielmetter Los Angeles Gallery and Miles Mc Enery Gallery in New-York.
+Photographer credit: Lile Kvantaliani.

-On June Issue 2023 in WhiteHot Magazine, art critic and curator Lara Pan wrote a review about the exhibition in Pompidou Center titled “Who you Staring At? : Visual Culture of the No Wave Scene in the 1970s and 1980s, with a specific focus on Joseph Nechvatal’s works.
+On June Issue 2023 in WhiteHot Magazine, art critic and curator Lara Pan wrote a review about the exhibition in Pompidou Center titled “Who you Staring At? : Visual Culture of the No Wave Scene in the 1970s and 1980s, with a specific focus on Joseph NECHVATAL’s works.

 Centre Pompidou Photo by Hélène Mauri.